Gastarbeiter: West Germany

 Germany used the jus sanguinis principle in its nationality or citizenship law, which determined the right to citizenship based on a person's German ancestry, and not by place of birth.
 Accordingly, children born in Germany of a guest worker were not automatically entitled to citizenship, but were granted the Aufenthaltsberechtigung ('right to reside') and might choose to apply for German citizenship later in their lives, which was granted to persons who had lived in Germany for at least 15 years and fulfilled a number of other preconditions (they must work for their living, they should not have a criminal record, and other preconditions).
 Today, children of foreigners born on German soil are granted German citizenship automatically if the parent has been in Germany for at least eight years as a legal immigrant.
 As a rule those children may also have the citizenship of the parents' home country.
 Those between 18 and 23 years of age must choose to keep either German citizenship or their ancestral citizenship.
 The governments of the German States have begun campaigns to persuade immigrants to acquire German citizenship.

-Those who hold German citizenship have a number of advantages.
-For example, only those holding German citizenship may vote in certain elections.
-Also, some jobs may only be performed by German citizens.
-As a rule these are jobs which require a deep identification with the government.
-Only those holding German citizenship are allowed to become a schoolteacher, a police officer, or a soldier.
-Most jobs, however, do not require German citizenship.
-Those who do not hold German citizenship but instead just a "right to reside" may still receive many social benefits.
-They may attend schools, receive medical insurance, be paid children's benefits, receive welfare and housing assistance.

 In many cases guest workers integrated neatly into German society, in particular those from other European countries with a Christian background, even if they started out poor.
 For example, Dietrich Tränhardt researched this topic in relation to Spanish guest workers.
 While many Spanish that came to Germany were illiterate peasants, their offspring were academically successful (see: Academic achievement among different groups in Germany) and do well in the job market.
 Spanish Gastarbeiter were more likely to marry Germans, which could be considered an indicator of assimilation.
 According to a study in 2000, 81.2% of all Spanish or partly Spanish children in Germany were from a Spanish-German family.